-SUN COUNTRY AIRLINES HOLDINGS, INC. Annual Meeting of Shareholders June 16, 2022 9:00 AM This proxy is solicited by the Board of Directors
+SUN COUNTRY AIRLINES HOLDINGS, INC. Annual Meeting of Stockholders June 14, 2023 9:00 AM This proxy is solicited by the Board of Directors

-The shareholder(s) hereby appoint(s) Dave Siegel, Chairman, and Eric Levenhagen, General Counsel, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of (Common/Preferred) stock of SUN COUNTRY AIRLINES HOLDINGS, INC. that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 9:00 AM, CDT on June 16, 2022, at www.virtualshareholdermeeting.com/SNCY2022, and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) Rose Neale, General Counsel, as proxy, with the power to appoint her substitute, and hereby authorize(s) her to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of SUN COUNTRY AIRLINES HOLDINGS, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM, CDT on June 14, 2023, at www.virtualshareholdermeeting.com/SNCY2023, and any adjournment or postponement thereof.